Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 **The details of the supported options**

+    - The --device (or -d) specifies the target device to be validate

+         - Optional for a single device system.
-    - The --device or -d switch must be specified with BDF
+         - Mandetory for multiple device system, has to be specified with one or more device BDF information
-    - The --run or -r switch is optional, if not specified all the program is run
+         - To specify all devices **–-device all**  or **-d all**  can be used
+    - The --run (or -r) specifies the perticular test to execute

+        - all (default): runs all the tests
+        - DMA: runs DMA test
+        - Verify kernel: Runs simple kernel test
-        - The user can select the desired program by this option
+    - The --format (or -f) specifies the output format

-    - The --format or -f switch is optional, if not specified a text file is generated
+        - text (default): The output is shown in the text format, default behavior
+        - json-2021.2: The output is shown in json-2021.2

 **Example commands**